ss22aba/NEW/README.md

 # Customer Churn Prediction using Machine Learning

 ## Project Overview
-Customer churn prediction is crucial for businesses in competitive sectors like telecommunications, finance, and e-commerce.
-Accurately predicting churn helps companies implement retention strategies, reducing revenue loss and improving customer satisfaction.
-This project aims to develop a churn prediction system using three machine learning models:  **Random Forest, K-Nearest Neighbors (KNN), and Gradient Boosting**.

-Random Forest constructs multiple decision trees to reduce overfitting and capture complex data interactions.
-KNN classifies data points based on their nearest neighbors, effective for non-linear relationships.
-Gradient Boosting sequentially builds models to correct errors, capturing intricate patterns for high accuracy.

-These models will be enhanced through hyperparameter tuning to optimize performance.
-By adjusting parameters like the number of trees in Random Forest, neighbors in KNN, and boosting stages in Gradient Boosting, the goal is to achieve the best accuracy.

-At the conclusion of the project, the effectiveness of the three hyper-tuned models will be assessed, and the best model will be chosen.
-This project aims to develop a state-of-the-art churn prediction system using advanced machine learning techniques and rigorous optimization, providing a reliable solution for improving customer retention strategies.
+This project aims to predict customer churn using the Telco Customer Churn dataset from Kaggle, provided by IBM.
+Building on insights from Prabadevi et al. (2023), Umayaparvathi (2016), and Petkovski (2016), it employs three machine learning models: Random Forest, K-Nearest Neighbors (KNN), and Gradient Boosting.
+After evaluating the models and performing hyperparameter tuning, Random Forest achieved the best results.
+Recommendations based on this model include enhancing customer support, offering personalized promotions, improving overall customer experience, regularly collecting feedback, and implementing targeted retention strategies to reduce churn and prevent revenue loss.

 ## Flow chart of the Project